HB376 Alabama 2012 Session

 - Controlled substances, crime of possession of a controlled substance with intent to distribute, created, penalties, Sec.
 13A-12-211 am'd (2012-20422)

-This bill would create the crime of possession of a controlled substance with intent to distribute a Class B felony.
+HB376 creates a new crime: possession of a controlled substance with intent to distribute, and makes it a Class B felony.

 - Subjects